UnbelievableLion/LinuxSound/MIDI/Alsa/Conclusion.md

 ##  Conclusion

-This chapter has built a number of programs using the MIDI API and discussed how to use external hardware synthesizers and soft sythesizers such as TiMidity.
+This chapter has briefly discussed the MIDI models available under Alsa.
+While there is a substantial programming API behind this, we have mainly used the commands ` amidi`, `aplaymidi`and `aconnect`.

 ***